Awesome ways you can create lasting childhood memories that children will remember for the rest of their lives.

 9 Things That Kids Remember From Their Childhood

-Be it school concerts or a parents student show and tell, each and every event that the child participates in is important.
+Be it school concerts or a parent’s student show and tell, each and every event that the child participates in is important.

 Work gets in the way and we all need to make money, but if every effort is made to attend these events, the child will remember.

-It also strengthens the bond between parents and child, which in turn creates children who are more willing to listen!
+It also strengthens the bond between parents and children, which in turn creates children who are more willing to listen!

 I remember in grade 5, I got a report card with all A’s and as a result, I was able to go to the shop and pick out a new stuffed animal.

 Making All Children Feel Special

 It can feel challenging to make children feel special individually if you have more than one child.

 Find those areas where you can truly engage with each other and make sure to point out to each child regularly how special they are to you.

 Eating together every day is really important for children.
 It makes this connection every day that this family is whole and we all care about each other.

 Children will not remember each meal that was shared at the table, but they will remember that dinner was an important part of the day and that everyone sat together at least once a day.

-Whether you go camping every summer at your favourite beach or you have a huge Thanksgiving dinner every year with every family member that you have, those repetitive events are very memorable.
+Whether you go camping every summer at your favorite beach or you have a huge Thanksgiving dinner every year with every family member that you have, those repetitive events are very memorable.

 Hear Your Children

 I know it’s not always fun to talk about delicious toast for 20 minutes, but kids will remember these moments and will appreciate the fact that you were there to listen and engage.

 Read To Them

 We read a story every night before bedtime to our boys.
-I know the days of bedtime stories will end soon and I try not to think about that so it is important to ME that we keep doing bedtime stories as long as we can.
+I know the days of bedtime stories will end soon, and I try not to think about that, so it is important to ME that we keep doing bedtime stories as long as we can.